mitzimichal/bbengfort.github.io/_posts/2016-02-25-anonymizing-profile-data.md

 - **Con**: fuzzy duplicates (e.g. J. Smith vs. John Smith) are blown away.
 - **Con**: all the domains are "free email" like Yahoo and Gmail.

 Basically we want to improve our user profile to include email addresses that are similar to the names (or a non-name based username), and we want to ensure that the domains are a bit more realistic for work addresses.
 We also want to include aliases, nicknames, or different versions of the name.
-Faker does provide a profile provider:
+Faker does include a profile provider:

 ```python
 >>> fake.simple_profile()